AuroraAttack/auroraattack.github.io/index.md

 **_Licensing_**
 ```
-This project is open-source and distributed under the MIT.
-You are free to use, modify, and distribute the software for any purpose.
+Distributed under the MIT License.
+The attack chains are for education, research, and testing purpose.
+The author does not condone any illegal use.
+Use as your own risk.
 ```